 The timetable in Year 12 will be very different from Year 11 in three main ways:

 - more subjects to choose from

-- less overall contact time each week with a teacher

-- more responsibility for your own learning
+more responsibility for your

+- own learningnon-contact timetabled study

+- time

 Studying fewer subjects DOES NOT MEAN LESS WORK.
 Far from it, the majority of our students pursue ADVANCED courses.